-It was 1961, and a young Ethiopian man set out from his home in Sidamo and headed to the lush forests around Worka Chalbesa near Gedeb to seek his fortune.
-Young Daniel Miju was single at the time he set up his coffee and false banana farm.
-He soon found a wife, and following the culture of his people, married two more wives over the years.
-Daniel had many children – thirteen boys and ten girls – and lived to a ripe old age, leaving his land to his sons, one of whom is Alemayehu Daniel.
+It was 1961 and a young man from Ethiopia left his house in Sidam and headed to the forests around Work Chalbes near Gedeb in search of his happiness.
+Young Daniel Miju was single at the time, setting up his coffee and banana farm.
+He soon found a wife, but followed the local culture and married two other wives.
+Daniel had many children - thirteen boys and ten girls - and lived to a mature age, then left his land to his sons, one of whom is Alemayehu Daniel.

-One of Alemayehu’s biggest concerns is carrying on his father’s name and legacy.
-His father’s land has been divided among him and his brothers, with each receiving a little over 10 hectares.
-Here, on this well-watered land that is shaded by towering indigenous trees, Alemayehu grows some of the best Gedeb coffee you can find.
+One of Alemayehua's largest ventures bears his father's name and his message.
+His father's land was divided between him and his brothers, each receiving just over 10 acres.
+Here, on this well-watered land, which is shaded by indigenous trees, Alemayehu grows some of the best local coffees you may know.

-When Daniel Miju divided his land among his sons, he gave each of his son’s coffee seedlings so they could grow their own coffee.
-It is from this source that Alemayehu’s coffee comes.
+When Daniel Miju divided his land among his sons, he gave each of them coffee seedlings so that they could grow their own coffee.
+Alemayehua coffee comes from this source.

-Alemayehu’s father left behind a family that stands together, and while each brother has his own land and crop, they all work as one, even taking turns to watch over each other’s coffee – especially important after the cherries have been picked and are drying.
-During harvest season, Alemayehu hires 40-60 people to ensure ripe cherries are picked on time.
-They are washed, and he personally makes sure the cleaning is top-notch.
-Once the cherries are dry, he takes them to Gedeb.
+Alemayeh's father left behind a family that holds together, even though each brother has his harvest and his land, they all work as one, even taking turns supervising each other's coffee - especially after the cherries have been harvested and dried.
+During the harvest, Alemayehu recruits 40 to 60 people who make sure that the cherries are harvested in time.
+When washed, they personally make sure the cleaning is first class.
+As soon as the cherries are dry, he will take them to Gedebu.

-“I can’t work without her”, Alemayehu says of his wife who prepares meals for the workers during harvest time and oversees the farm when Alemayehu has to travel to Addis Ababa.
-She is also in charge of preparing organic compost for the coffee trees.
-Alemayehu himself is a father of eight – six boys and two girls.
-“There is no going backwards, only going forwards”, he says with a smile.
+"I can't work without her," Alemayehu says of his wife, who prepares food for the workers during the harvest and oversees the farm when Alemayehu travels to Addis Ababa.
+He is also in charge of preparing organic compost for coffee trees.
+Alemayehu is the father of eight children - six boys and two girls.
+"There is no way back, there is only a way forward," he says with a smile.